Thursday, August 11, 2016

 With each release, they will continue to contradict their own decisions, as the balls they show in the hiring and casting process seem to mysteriously fall off when it comes time to edit these films together.
 As these deeply flawed products are released, one after another, the greater product (the DCCU) will only grow more and more conceptually convoluted as the mistakes stack-up and compound upon each other.
 Eventually, the spine of the greater story arc will snap under the pressure.

-Watch for an announcement from Warner Brothers in 2018, (2019 at the latest,) of a full-reboot of the entire continuity.
+Watch for an announcement from Warner Brothers, sometime around Summer of 2019, of a full-reboot of the entire continuity.

 WB has hired James Wan (writer/director of Saw, The Conjuring, Insidious) to helm Aquaman.
 He's said that he's going for a more horror-oriented take on the character that will play up the scary elements of the deep-sea.
 Sounds great, right?
 Well, if Man of Steel, Batman v Superman and now Suicide Squad have taught us anything, it's that his vision will likely be shot in the head, execution style during the editing process, due to the studio suddenly deciding to hammer his visionary-cut into a yes-man-cut via heavily-noted re-shoots and re-edits before it is released.

 Prior to that, we've got the utterly tone-deaf non-actress Gal Gadot as Wonder-Woman.
 I don't think I'm going to bother reviewing it unless it somehow manages to be great.

 For me, the DCCU is a dead-issue until the inevitable reboot.
 So, I won't be giving it any more time here, unless a miracle happens.
 Not going to hold my breath.